 Take advantage of hiking trails in your area for some free, easy fun.
 Or, if you live in a relatively flat area, you might enjoy breaking out the bikes that have been collecting dust in your garage.
 If you have space in your backyard, set up some sprinklers to turn a regular evening into a pseudo pool party.

 No matter what it is, heading outdoors will keep the whole family entertained for hours and give you all a healthy dose of vitamin D.

 Museums can be costly.
 Depending on the museum, admission may run as much as $50 per person, which may knock museum-going off a list of potential summer diversions.
 But not so fast!
 Many museums offer free or low-cost admissions on a specific day of the week, usually a day where they wouldn’t normally see a lot of foot traffic.
 So, if you can make it to the museum on that Tuesday or Wednesday, it might be worth going.
-You may have to deal with larger crowds (again, take your comfort level into consideration), but your wallet will thank you.
+You may have to deal with larger crowds, but your wallet will thank you.
 You can also take a look in your area to see if you have any free or low-cost public museums around.
 Some libraries have museum exhibits that are generally free if you have a library card, and those can be a great way to spend a day without breaking the bank.

 4. Learn an instrument